Coming Home (2014 film): Plot

 Lu Yanshi was a professor before being sent to the labor camp during the Cultural Revolution.
 He escapes from the labor camp in Xining to meet his long-missed wife Feng Wanyu and daughter Dandan.
 However, the police were already waiting outside the house to arrest him.

 Dandan, a teenage ballerina, could not play the leading role in Red Detachment of Women due to her father's outlaw status.
 Under the temptation of regaining the leading role, Dandan reveals her parents' secret meeting plan to the police.
 The meeting ends with the capture of Lu, but Dandan still does not get the leading role.

 After the end of the Cultural Revolution, Lu comes home only to find his family broken- his wife suffering from amnesia and his daughter working as a textile worker.
 Under the shock of a former official's sexual harassment, his wife sometimes mistakes Lu as Officer Fang instead of her husband.
 To reawaken his wife's memory, Lu disguises himself as a stranger so he can be near his wife.
 She recognizes him only as a letter reader or a piano tuner, and he never could live close enough with his chaste wife because of her trauma.
 During these years, Lu continued to write to his wife as a way of communicating with her and to convince her to forgive their daughter.

 Several years later Feng is waiting to receive her husband outside the railway station on a snowy day, and Lu is standing with her, pretending to be a pedicab driver.

+The movie script was based on the last 20 pages of Yan Geling's 400 page novel.

+The novel

+Yan Geling's novel The Criminal Lu Yanshi is a poignant family chronicle and a searing portrait of an entire generation of Chinese intellectuals crushed and humiliated during the Cultural Revolution.
+Narrated through the voice of a granddaughter, the book follows a returned scholar turned political prisoner.
+It exposes the physical torment, spiritual purgatory, and tragic personal fates endured in northwestern Laogai camps, while interweaving contrasting scenes of past urban life and oversea experience to underscore the absurdity and cruelty of the era.
+For Yan, the work represents her most challenging yet, marking a decisive turn toward mining her own family history, including her father's suffering and humiliation as a central, enduring resource.

+To create the protagonist Lu Yanshi, Yan drew from the life of her paternal grandfather and another elderly relative, a middle-school principal.
+After being labeled a counter-revolutionary during the 1950s Anti-Rightist Campaign, the latter was incarcerated in a Qinghai "reeducation-through-labor" camp for nearly thirty years.

+The full-length novel was published in October 2011, following the death of Yan's father at age 81.